||What is the teen birth rate and how has it changed in recent years?

 [ CSV file ]

-- The birth rate for young adult females (ages 18 and 19) dropped even more than the rate for older juveniles between 1970 and 1986, falling 31%.
-Although the rate for young adults also increased through 1991, this increase was well below the 1970 level.
+- The birth rate for young adult females ages 18 to 19 dropped even more than the rate for teens ages 15 to 17 between 1970 and 1986, falling 31%.
+Although the rate for young adults also increased through 1991, the rate did not return to its 1970 level.

 Internet citation: OJJDP Statistical Briefing Book